dudeluther1232/novaflix/README.md

 downloading doesn't have functionality **yet**.

-Im fixing all of this RIGHT NOW -5/27/26
+Im fixing all of this RIGHT NOW so wait frl.  -5/27/26